Keysight Technologies (NYSE:KEYS) Releases Q3 2022 Earnings Guidance

 Keysight Technologies (NYSE:KEYS – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.74-$1.80 for the period, compared to the consensus estimate of $1.75.
 The company issued revenue guidance of $1.33 billion-$1.35 billion, compared to the consensus revenue estimate of $1.34 billion.Keysight Technologies also updated its FY 2022 guidance to $7.10-$7.17 EPS.

-Keysight Technologies (NYSE:KEYS – Get Rating) last issued its quarterly earnings results on Tuesday, May 17th.
-The scientific and technical instruments company reported $1.83 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.68 by $0.15.
-The company had revenue of $1.35 billion during the quarter, compared to analysts’ expectations of $1.30 billion.
+Keysight Technologies (NYSE:KEYS – Get Rating) last issued its quarterly earnings data on Tuesday, May 17th.
+The scientific and technical instruments company reported $1.83 earnings per share for the quarter, topping the consensus estimate of $1.68 by $0.15.
+The firm had revenue of $1.35 billion for the quarter, compared to analysts’ expectations of $1.30 billion.
 Keysight Technologies had a net margin of 19.90% and a return on equity of 30.60%.
-Keysight Technologies’s revenue was up 10.6% on a year-over-year basis.
-During the same period last year, the company posted $1.34 EPS.
-On average, analysts expect that Keysight Technologies will post 6.07 EPS for the current year.
+The company’s quarterly revenue was up 10.6% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $1.34 earnings per share.
+On average, equities analysts predict that Keysight Technologies will post 6.07 earnings per share for the current fiscal year.

-In related news, Director Kevin A. Stephens acquired 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 24th.
-The stock was purchased at an average cost of $158.92 per share, with a total value of $158,920.00.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, SVP Jeffrey K. Li sold 3,000 shares of the stock in a transaction that occurred on Wednesday, March 30th.
-The shares were sold at an average price of $162.34, for a total transaction of $487,020.00.
-The disclosure for this sale can be found here.
-Corporate insiders own 0.52% of the company’s stock.
+In other Keysight Technologies news, SVP Jeffrey K. Li sold 3,000 shares of the stock in a transaction on Wednesday, March 30th.
+The shares were sold at an average price of $162.34, for a total value of $487,020.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Kevin A. Stephens bought 1,000 shares of the business’s stock in a transaction on Thursday, March 24th.
+The stock was purchased at an average price of $158.92 per share, for a total transaction of $158,920.00.
+The disclosure for this purchase can be found here.
+Company insiders own 0.55% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Vanguard Group Inc. raised its position in Keysight Technologies by 0.8% during the 1st quarter.
-Vanguard Group Inc. now owns 20,348,229 shares of the scientific and technical instruments company’s stock worth $3,214,409,000 after buying an additional 153,857 shares during the last quarter.
-Invesco Ltd. raised its position in Keysight Technologies by 15.0% during the 1st quarter.
-Invesco Ltd. now owns 1,451,814 shares of the scientific and technical instruments company’s stock worth $229,343,000 after buying an additional 189,044 shares during the last quarter.
-Morgan Stanley grew its stake in shares of Keysight Technologies by 174.6% during the 2nd quarter.
-Morgan Stanley now owns 1,114,110 shares of the scientific and technical instruments company’s stock worth $172,030,000 after purchasing an additional 708,404 shares during the period.
-Goldman Sachs Group Inc. grew its stake in shares of Keysight Technologies by 15.7% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 881,964 shares of the scientific and technical instruments company’s stock worth $139,324,000 after purchasing an additional 119,685 shares during the period.
-Finally, Charles Schwab Investment Management Inc. grew its stake in shares of Keysight Technologies by 2.1% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 852,518 shares of the scientific and technical instruments company’s stock worth $134,673,000 after purchasing an additional 17,809 shares during the period.
-84.00% of the stock is owned by institutional investors.
+Several large investors have recently modified their holdings of the stock.
+Blair William & Co.
+IL raised its holdings in shares of Keysight Technologies by 1.3% during the first quarter.
+Blair William & Co.
+IL now owns 6,780 shares of the scientific and technical instruments company’s stock worth $1,071,000 after acquiring an additional 88 shares during the period.
+Horizon Investments LLC raised its holdings in shares of Keysight Technologies by 2.3% during the first quarter.
+Horizon Investments LLC now owns 4,688 shares of the scientific and technical instruments company’s stock worth $741,000 after acquiring an additional 106 shares during the period.
+Kinneret Advisory LLC grew its position in Keysight Technologies by 2.3% in the first quarter.
+Kinneret Advisory LLC now owns 5,735 shares of the scientific and technical instruments company’s stock valued at $906,000 after purchasing an additional 129 shares in the last quarter.
+Forum Financial Management LP grew its position in Keysight Technologies by 10.2% in the first quarter.
+Forum Financial Management LP now owns 1,475 shares of the scientific and technical instruments company’s stock valued at $233,000 after purchasing an additional 137 shares in the last quarter.
+Finally, Brown Brothers Harriman & Co. grew its position in Keysight Technologies by 67.6% in the first quarter.
+Brown Brothers Harriman & Co. now owns 419 shares of the scientific and technical instruments company’s stock valued at $66,000 after purchasing an additional 169 shares in the last quarter.
+Institutional investors and hedge funds own 84.00% of the company’s stock.

 Keysight Technologies, Inc provides electronic design and test solutions to commercial communications, networking, aerospace, defense and government, automotive, energy, semiconductor, electronic, and education industries in the Americas, Europe, and the Asia Pacific.
 Its Communications Solutions Group segment provides electronic design automation (EDA) software; radio frequency and microwave test solutions, and related software; hardware and virtual network test platforms and software applications, including data center, routing and switching, software defined networking, security, and encryption; oscilloscopes, logic and serial protocol analyzers, logic-signal sources, arbitrary waveform generators, and bit error rate testers; and optical modulation analyzers, optical component analyzers, optical power meters, and optical laser source solutions, as well as resells refurbished used Keysight equipment.